bobtereme/enterpriseNote/README.md

 **8.** After loging in you will taken to your home page where you can view, analyse, update, share, view privileges, or delete all your notes, You can chose to create a new note, List all users, list all the notes, and search for a note

 **9.** You can log out from your homepage and login as a new user
+# Maintenance
+At the moment all passwords are set to “password” to make logging in easier.
+In a real enterprise application this would note happen and the passwords would need to be unique.
+The front-end design of this application is just a rough lightweight framework, for a real enterprise model this would be improved and be made more robust and customizable for each user.